 It took me about three hours until I figured out how where to go to exchange money, get a Sim-Card, get the Sim-Card to work, where to get the right card for using the metro and how the hell am I supposed to navigate this gigantic… oh nevermind, still simpler than Munichs public transportation.

 All those starting problems you could easily avoid if you don’t have this „Oh, I’ll figure it out on the fly like always“ attitude that some people, including me, life by.

 Well, that was random

 On my way to my capsule hostel, I meet my first travel companion

-I meet Jenni out of nowhere.
-After finally arriving in Asakusa I went to the first supermarket I could find, I was starving and was eager to try out Japanese beer (obviously), there was this European girl standing there in front of the supermarket.
+I meet Jennie by pure accident, after finally arriving in Asakua I went to the first supermarket I could find, I was starving and was eager to try out Japanese beer (obviously), there was this European girl standing there in front of the supermarket.